Enderby Island: Geography and geology

 A view of the Enderby Island coastline, showing its volcanic composition (with Durvillaea kelp and an Auckland shag).

 Enderby Island lies off the northeastern extremity of Auckland Island, directly across from the mouth of Port Ross, from which it is separated by some 3 km.
 Several islands lie in the strait between the two islands, notably Rose, Ewing, and Ocean Islands.
 Of these, Rose Island lies between the two closest points on Auckland and Enderby Island, separated from them by two narrow channels, each some 400 m in width.
 The island comprises around 1% of the total land area of the Auckland island group.

 Enderby Island has few notable geographic features.
 It is surrounded by cliffs and rocky shorelines, with the only landing point being at Sandy Bay in the island's southwest.
 Several historic huts are located at this bay, which is also home to a breeding colony of New Zealand sea lions.
 Much of the island's interior is bog and wetland, drained by numerous small streams.
 A small lake, Teal Lake, is located close to the southeastern shore.
 The island's northernmost point, also the northernmost point in the Auckland Islands, is Derry Castle Reef, named after the ship Derry Castle, which foundered there in 1887.

 Enderby Island is perched on the Campbell Plateau and is composed of eroding volcanic remains from eruptions that occurred between 25 and 10 million years ago.

 History

 Polynesian explorers arrived at Enderby Island in the 13th or 14th centuries, about the time mainland New Zealand was settled.
 Archaeological excavations revealed their presence at Sandy Bay, in a sheltered and relatively hospitable location, accessible to seal colonies.
-Excavated earth ovens contained the bones of seals and sea lions, fishes, mussels, albatrosses and petrels.
+Excavated earth ovens contained the bones of seals and sea lions, fishes, albatrosses and petrels, and the shells of mussels.
 The Polynesians stayed for one or more summers and left behind scrapers, tools, and fish hooks.

 After the Polynesians departed, the Auckland Islands were uninhabited until they were rediscovered by Abraham Bristow aboard the whaling ship Ocean in 1806.
 He named the island after the owners of his ship, Samuel Enderby & Sons.